MWM IMPACT REPORT

 By setting goals and tracking progress, businesses can achieve greater sustainability in a focused and effective way.

-The MWM 101 Survey will be offered again in Fall 2024, welcoming both new and returning participants.
+The MWM 101 Survey will be offered again in 2026, welcoming both new and returning participants.

 Summary

-We invite you to explore the 2023 White Paper in detail and to take the Measure What Matters 101 survey this Fall.
+We invite you to explore the 2024 White Paper in detail and learn about the Measure What Matters 101 survey.
 Participation is free and allows organizations to track progress and identify areas for improvement.
 Customized reports and recommendations that provide valuable insights on a company’s progress are also available by request at additional cost.

 Key Findings